onyxframework/http/README.md

 end

 # Add this handler to handlers list before or after router
-auth = Rest::ProcHandler.new do |handler, context|
+auth = Prism::ProcHandler.new do |handler, context|
   if (token = context.request.query_params.to_h["token"]?)
     context.request.auth = Auth.new(token) # This
   end